 If your dog has been taken to the kennels

-If your dog has strayed and then been taken to kennels you will need to pay a fee, part of which is a government fine.
+If your dog has strayed and then been taken to kennels or where a dog is picked up out of hours you will need to pay a fee, part of which is a government fine of £25.

 Contact Foredown Kennels Opens in a new window at Kingskerswell to check if your dog is with them.
 The kennels are open every day except Christmas Day and Boxing Day.
 Check their website for opening hours.

 You will need to take formal proof of your identity to the Kennels (e.g. a passport, drivers licence) and evidence of your address (e.g. a utility bill).

 At the Kennels you will be asked to sign a release form stating that you own the dog, or that you have the owner’s consent to claim the animal.

 Details of the owner’s name and address must be given.
 Pay the release fee to the kennels, either in cash or by card.
 This will cover the fine for your dog straying plus all costs involved with the pick-up and care of your dog.
 Your dog will not be released to you unless all of the above conditions are met.